iscumd/Mammoth/README.md

 3. Change directory back to catkin workspace: `cd ..`
 4. Build the catkin workspace: `catkin_make` (hint: Don't forget to source your workspace)

+## Launching

+For information on launching and running the project, head to the following packages and view the readme.
+- Robot -> mammoth_snowplow
+- Simulation -> mammoth_simulation

 ## Development

 1. Create a issue describing a bug found or a feature to add.